For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 As is the case for many vaccines, protection gradually decreases over time.
 That concept coupled with the more contagious and deadly Delta variant has led to an increase in COVID-19 cases, hospitalizations and even deaths in older, more at-risk individuals.

 The largest study regarding the efficacy of boosters showed that a Pfizer-BioNTech booster dose provided 93% efficacy at preventing hospitalization.

 While boosters weren’t created to be Delta variant-specific, all of them work to broaden our immune response and restore the fully vaccinated protection that many of us acquired months ago.
-If you’re eligible for a booster, it’s recommended that you get one to continue protecting yourself and others against COVID-19.
+Everyone 18 years of age and older are eligible for a booster, and it’s recommended that you get one to continue protecting yourself and others against COVID-19.

 Life After Full Vaccination

 Simply put, vaccination is our best defense against COVID-19 infection.
 And according to the CDC, anyone who’s been fully vaccinated can resume activities they did prior to the pandemic.

 Although that’s welcome news for many individuals, a large majority of people got vaccinated so they could resume mask-free living.

 So when can the masks come off?
 That depends on a few factors, including:

 - The current rate of COVID-19 transmission in your area

 While COVID-19 vaccines do a great job at preventing infection, people with weaker immune systems simply don’t build the same level of immunity as others.
 If COVID-19 cases in your area are high, if you’re immunocompromised, or if you live, work or go to school with someone who’s at greater risk of severe illness, you may want to continue masking to prevent breakthrough infections and potential spread.